-Energy Argus Inc. and Enron North America Corp. are prepared to furnish each other with information in connection with a possible transaction or other business relationship (“Transaction”) involving the EnronOnline website (the "Confidential Information").
+Energy Argus Inc. and EnronOnline, LLC and Enron Net Works LLC (hereinafter individually and collectively referred to as a party) and their affiliates are prepared to furnish each other with information in connection with a possible transaction or other business relationship (“Transaction”) involving an online index development and distribution special purpose vehicle (the "Confidential Information").
 The term "Confidential Information" shall, with respect to the receiving party, not include information (a) that was delivered in anticipation of disclosure on the EnronOnline website, (b) as is or may become generally available to the public, (c) known to the receiving party at the time of disclosure or is thereafter acquired at any time from a source other than the other party hereto that was not known to the receiving party to be prohibited from making disclosure or (d) is hereafter independently developed by the receiving party.